 Winterize and Overseed the Lawn

 Don’t forget a little TLC for your lawn.
 You may be tired of mowing all summer but your lawn needs fertilizer to help it get ready for the coming winter.
 Try a winterizer like Scotts Turfbuilder with Winterguard or natural and organic options like Espoma Fall Lawn Food and Milorganite.
 Fall is also the best time to put down grass seed.
 Cooler air temperatures and warm soil make for quick germination and plenty of time to get new grass established before winter.
+To complement your lawn care efforts, planting cold tolerant plants nearby can add resilience and visual interest to your landscape throughout the colder months.

 Fall isn't the end of the gardening season, but rather a thoughtful change of pace.
 Preparing your garden for fall is a fun way to extend your growing season and enhance the beauty of your outdoor space.
 If you're ready to tackle this exciting seasonal switch, come see us at Wallace's Garden Center today for great fall plants and all the garden supplies you need to get your garden ready for the slow season.